QubesOS/qubes-doc/user/templates/debian/debian-upgrade.md

 ## StandaloneVMs

-The procedure for upgrading a Debian [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a TemplateVM.
+The procedure for upgrading a Debian [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a template.

 ## Release-specific notes